-Table 1 - Summary of proposed housing site allocations
+Table 1 - Summary of proposed housing site allocations and existing commitments

-Location & Policy No. Commence within 5 years Commence within 3 to 8 years, subject to access required Requirements (derived from site assessment by the NPAG Housing Subgroup).
-U-HA1 Land off Leicester Road - in front of Cricket Club.
-125 In accordance with the agreement in principle reached with the landowner/developer, the layout of the site should not prejudice the potential of a future link road.
+Policy number and location Commence within 5 years Requirements (derived from site assessment by the NPAG Housing Subgroup).
+U-HA1 Land off Leicester Rd. front of Cricket Club.
+110 dwellings In accordance with the agreement in principle reached with the landowner/developer, the layout should not prejudice the potential of future road connections.
 U-HA2 Land off Ayston Road.
-40 Should include least 50% of dwellings as bungalows.
-Adjoining land to the north is proposed for community/retail development.
-U-HA3 Leicester Road North 163 Outline permission (up to 163 dwellings) subject to completion of S106.
-The key issue is access which must be provided by a roundabout on Leicester Road (agreed by developers and RCC).
-U-HA4 Uppingham Gate 65 A mixed development to include employment opportunities as well as housing.
-The mix should be 25 bungalows and 40 houses.
-U-HA5 The Beeches 60 Access must be achieved through a collaborative approach with the owners of site UNP21LS01 (U-HA4) U-HA6 Land off Goldcrest 60 This site must have proper access (primarily not through Firs Avenue) before construction can be started.
-Totals 393 120
+40 dwellings In accordance with community consultation this should include least 50% of dwellings as bungalows.
+Adjoining land to the north is proposed for retail use.
+U-HA3 Uppingham Gate 60 dwellings A mixed development to include employment opportunities as well as housing.
+In accordance with community consultations, the housing mix should be 25 bungalows and 35 houses.
+Longer Term after 5 years U-HA4 The Beeches 60 dwellings Access must be achieved through a collaborative approach with the owners of site UNP21LS01 (U-HA3) U-HA5 Land off Goldcrest 60 dwellings This site must have proper access (primarily not through Firs Avenue) before construction can begin.
+Total allocations 330 dwellings Commitment 1 Commitment 2 Overall Total 163 dwellings 20 dwellings 513 dwellings Land North of Leicester Road (Ref.
+2019/0524/OUT) Land South of Leicester Road (Ref.
+2022/0296/RES)

-Policy H 4: Proposed site allocations to meet the indicative dwelling requirement
+Policy H 4: Proposed site allocations to meet the indicative dwelling requirement.

-The following six sites are allocated to meet the dwelling requirement Short and medium term (to commence within 5 years)
+Five sites are allocated to meet the uncommitted part of the dwelling requirement Short and medium term (to commence within 5 years):

 U-HA1 Land off Leicester Road (in front of Cricket Club).
-For 125 dwellings
+For 110 dwellings.

 U-HA2 Ayston Road.
-For 40 dwellings
+For 40 dwellings.